canonical/ubuntu.com/templates/legal/ubuntu-advantage/personal/index.md

 ## 2. Service

-The Service provides users of Ubuntu with a free subscription to use Ubuntu Advantage - Essential services on up to three physical or virtual Ubuntu systems for the eligible Ubuntu LTS versions as designated by Canonical.
+The Service provides users of Ubuntu with a free subscription to use the services on up to five physical or virtual Ubuntu systems for the eligible Ubuntu LTS versions as designated by Canonical.

-Details about the Service can be found here:  https://ubuntu.com/legal/ubuntu-advantage-service-description
+Details about the Service can be found here:  https://ubuntu.com/legal/ubuntu-pro-description

 For recognised Ubuntu Community Members (as designated by Canonical) the Services can be used on up to fifty physical or virtual Ubuntu systems for the eligible Ubuntu LTS versions as designated by Canonical.